ergoplatform/ergodocs/docs/dev/Integration/guide.md

 - address = prefix byte || content bytes || checksum
 - Prefix byte = network type + address type
 - checksum = leftmost_4_bytes (blake2b256 (prefix byte || content bytes))
-- For more information, refer to the [Address Types documentation](https://docs.ergoplatform.com/dev/wallet/address/address_types/).
+- For more information, refer to the [Address Types](https://docs.ergoplatform.com/dev/wallet/address/address_types/) page.

 **Preventive Measures to Avoid Chain Forking:**

-- Ergo's view is that disruptive hard forks should be avoided in Ergo unless absolutely critical.
+Ergo's view is that disruptive hard forks should be avoided in Ergo unless absolutely critical.
 Ergo implements various measures to prevent hard forks, such as pushing complexity to the application layer and enabling many things to be implemented via soft-forks.

-- If a supermajority (90%+) of the network accepts a new feature, it is activated; however, old nodes that do not upgrade continue to operate normally and skip over this feature validation.
+If a supermajority (90%+) of the network accepts a new feature, it is activated; however, old nodes that do not upgrade continue to operate normally and skip over this feature validation.

-- Velvet-Fork: Only requires a minority of nodes to upgrade.
+- **Velvet-Fork**: Only requires a minority of nodes to upgrade.
 Introduced by the NiPoPoW paper, the key idea is that you can use the scheme even if only some blocks in the chain include the interlink structure and allows for "gradual deployment" without harming the miners that haven't upgraded to the new rules.
 In this way, it acts similar to a soft fork in that clients that upgrade to new rules are still compatible with those that don't.
-- Soft-fork's require some nodes to upgrade.
+- **Soft-fork:** Requires some nodes to upgrade.
 The recent re-emission Soft-Fork EIP37 was possible as it's enforced on miner nodes only via protocol rules.
 These can be approved with 90% support from miners.
-- Hard-Fork Requires all nodes to upgrade.
+- **Hard-Fork:** Requires all nodes to upgrade.

-- For more information, refer to the [Ergo Improvement Proposals (EIPs)](https://github.com/ergoplatform/eips).
+For more information, refer to the [Ergo Improvement Proposals (EIPs)](https://github.com/ergoplatform/eips).

 **51% Attack Prevention:**